desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 - what `transaction` is and why they need some DSM to broadcast it;
 - get some DSM either via an on-ramp or by swapping existing funds.

 The `x/feegrant` gives the possibility to pay fees for the users, meaning that users can use the service without understanding how Web3 works behind.
-However, the `x/feegrant` allowance is not subspace-specified so subspace fees providers might unexpected pay the fees of the transactions to any other subspaces.
+However, the `x/feegrant` allowance is not subspace-specified so subspace fees providers might unexpectedly pay the fees of the transactions to any other subspaces.

 ## Decision